 8. “You are JUST a nurse”

 I studied four years of college, memorizing drugs and complex pathophysiologies just to know how to properly care for my clients.
-I was trained how to defibrillate, cannulate, administer medications, perform basic diagnostics, assess, intervene, and more.
+I was trained on how to defibrillate, cannulate, administer medications, perform basic diagnostics, assess, intervene, and more.
 I took a licensure exam which qualifies me for the profession.
 I initiate CPR and I know what to do when your heart stops beating, literally.
 Yes, I am JUST a nurse and you are JUST alive.

 PS: This goes out to LPNs (Licensed Practical Nurses) too.
 You are NURSES too, period.